prefix-dev/pixi/docs/features/pytorch.md

 With these options you can choose the best way to install PyTorch based on your requirements.

+## System requirements
+In the context of PyTorch, [**system requirements**](./system_requirements.md) help pixi understand whether it can install and use CUDA-related packages.
+These requirements ensure compatibility during dependency resolution.

+The key mechanism here is the use of virtual packages like __cuda.
+Virtual packages signal the available system capabilities (e.g., CUDA version).
+By specifying `system-requirements.cuda = "12"`, you are telling pixi that CUDA version 12 is available and can be used during resolution.

+For example:

+- If a package depends on `__cuda >= 12`, pixi will resolve the correct version.
+- If a package depends on `__cuda` without version constraints, any available CUDA version can be used.

+Without setting the appropriate `system-requirements.cuda`, pixi will default to installing the **CPU-only** versions of PyTorch and its dependencies.

+A more indepth explanation of system requirements can be found [here](./system_requirements.md).

 ## Installing from Conda-forge
 You can install PyTorch using the `conda-forge` channel.
 These are the community maintained builds of PyTorch.